Bristol, Vermont: Economy

 Bristol was once home to the now defunct Freemountain Toys, known for producing stuffed vegetable toys known as Vegimals.
 The Peas in a Pod in the movie Toy Story 3 are based on the peas Vegimal.

 Media

 Northeast Addison Television (NEAT TV) - Channel 16 is the local public-access television cable TV station.

+The feature film 'The Wizard of Loneliness (1988),' a period piece set during World War II starring Lukas Haas, Lea Thompson and Dylan Baker, was filmed in Bristol.
+The production company installed period street lights on Main Street that are still there today.